pegkhiev/bikesharing/citybike_analysis.md

 Page 4 identifies the top stations in NYC, and the gender split of the top stations.

-It shows that even though the riders are mostly male, the resident gender profile is very different, it is more evenly split, and slightly more female than male.
+It shows that even though the riders are mostly male, the resident gender profile is more evenly split, and slightly more female than male.

 <img alt = "Tableau story page 5" src = "https://github.com/pegkhiev/bikesharing/blob/master/Images/Story_5.png">